Homestead Land: What to Look for when Buying Land for Farming

 Get your surveyor to check the levels of subterranean water and see how far the water is.
 Any cost of a borehole or well that needs to be established will be determined by how far down they will need to go.

-Never buy rural land for farming without its own water.
-Be wary of any properties that share rights with neighbours for water.
-What agreements you may have on purchase can soon change when your neighbour sells to a new party.
+Never buy rural land for homesteading without its own water.
+Be wary of any properties that share rights with neighbors for water.
+What agreements you may have on purchase can soon change when your neighbor sells to a new party.

 Land should always have a view as far as I am concerned.
 Otherwise, what is the point of having rural land looking over some monstrosity such as cooling towers or a major highway?